g-laliotis/ascii-art/README.md

 - 🎨 ASCII art using `standard` banner style (with `shadow` and `thinkertoy` support planned)
 - 📝 Support for letters, numbers, spaces, and special characters
 - 🔄 Multi-line output with `\n` support
+- 📱 **Automatic terminal width detection and wrapping** - adapts to any screen size
 - ⚡ Fast and lightweight - uses only Go standard library
 - 🎯 Simple command-line interface